Jordan Clarkson's commercial analysis: Jazz renounces Dante Exum's dream to get an offensive spark

 There is a possibility that Exum, the No. 5 general team often injured in the 2014 draft, is not in Cleveland for a long time.

-Around this time last year, Jazz distributed another unique perspective, Alec Burks, to the Cavaliers in exchange for Kyle Korver and two second-round selections.
+Around this time last year, Jazz handed out another perspective, Alec Burks, to the Cavaliers in exchange for Kyle Korver and two second-round picks.
 Burks, who also struggled to stay healthy in Utah, used his time in the Cavaliers as an audition for playoff contestants, and was later sent to Sacramento later in the campaign.
 If Exum performs well in his new home before the exchange deadline, a marginal contender who needs a backup owner may seek to buy low on it.
 It is signed until next season.

 Cleveland, of course, would love to see Exum become his main guard of the future instead of a mere commercial bait.
 Collin Sexton and Darius Garland have not yet proven that they are long-term answers for the Cavaliers, and Exum will get the necessary game time to try to translate his long frame and his instincts to attack the basket into a consistent NBA production.